konung/wikiquote-api/README.md

 By default, locale is "en" for english.

 ## Version history
+* 0.2.0 : Uniformized methods return values

-* 0.1.1 : Fixed a bug with unicode characters
+* 0.1.2 : Fixed a bug with unicode characters

-* 0.1.0 :  First version ever
+* 0.1.1 :  First version ever

 ## Important note
 Be carefull when updating the gem.
 Check the method parameters and returns, they may change between release (0.x.x to 1.x.x etc...)